gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 This would indicate poor robustness and low engineering viability.

 **Current status:**
-Not observed in the first sustained perturbation band.
+Not observed in the sustained perturbation bands tested so far.

 ---